UWSEDS/homework-2-python-functions-and-modules-zqw450397740/README.md

 Create a python module (a file with extension ‘.py’) with the following functions:

-1. (4 points) Find an on-line data source (e.g., from data.gov).
-Write python codes that read the on-line file and create a data frame that has at least 3 columns.
+1. (2 points) Write a python reads creates a dataframe from a URL that points to a CSV file such as the pronto data or CSVs in data.gov.

-1. (3 points) Create the function test_create_dataframe that takes a pandas DataFrame as input and returns True if the following conditions hold:
+1. (5 points) Create the function test_create_dataframe that takes as input: (a) a pandas DataFrame and (b) a list of column names.
+The function returns True if the following conditions hold:

-  - The DataFrame contains only the columns that you specified in #1.
+  - The DataFrame contains only the columns that you specified in as the second argument.
-  - The columns contain the correct data type
+  - The values in each column have the same python type
   - There are at least 10 rows in the DataFrame.